Browse by Medical Category

-Each year, our center delivers more than 13,000 treatments for chronic skin diseases such as psoriasis, eczema and lymphoma.
+Each year, our center delivers more than 13,000 treatments for chronic skin diseases such as psoriasis, eczema, vitiligo, and lymphoma.
 Our staff is always available to answer patient questions and address their needs.

-Patients begin their treatment by spending as little as 15 to 25 seconds in the light box, an upright booth lined with bulbs.
+You will begin your treatment by spending as little as 15 to 25 seconds in the light box, an upright booth lined with bulbs.
 Dosage is gradually increased, typically by about 20 percent per visit.
 Depending on the treatment, time in the box could end up being anywhere from four to 20 minutes.

-Our treatments are tailored to each patient.
+Treatments are tailored to your specific need.
 A darker-skinned patient or a patient with a more extensive disease might need a higher dose than one who has had little sun exposure.

-We urge patients to wear the same undergarments for each session to lessen the chance of strip burns and to cover any body parts that are not to be exposed.
+We urge you to wear the same undergarments for each session to lessen the chance of strip burns and to cover any body parts that are not to be exposed.

 Many of our patients have already tried topical treatments and other means of care.
 Although we can help any patient who is willing to put in the time, phototherapy is considered a management treatment, not a cure.
 We expect to eradicate at least 75 percent of a patient's skin disorder before tapering off the treatment.

 Our goal at the center is to improve our patients' skin, thereby improving their lives.
 Many patients are referred to us after trying topical creams and treatments that have not worked.
 We offer a quick, whole-body alternative that is often very successful.